epfl-ada/ada-2022-project-hltw/docs/index.md

 # Common knowledge inferring processes and their connections

-Our next analysis will try to determine if the players of the game think differently or similarly to the real world.
+We try to see how these article cities are connected.
+We have a large variety of starting and ending articles which are connected through the same highway.
+The main idea is to identify the most diverse sets of articles at the start and the end to see what are the most unique highways on Wikispeedia game.

 ## Using Wikipedia2Vec